InfernoVirus/battery_alert/README.md

-# battery_alert
+# Battery Alert!

-battery indicator python
+a battery indicator tool in python